Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Vanderbilt Stats and Trends

-- The Commodores have yet to cover the spread this year when underdogs by 21 points or more.
+- The Commodores have been underdogs by 21 points or more two times this season and have not covered the spread once.

-- Vanderbilt has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

-- When Vanderbilt piles up more than 349.4 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Vanderbilt picks up more than 349.4 yards, the team is 1-2 against the spread and 1-2 overall.

 - This year the Commodores have turned the ball over 16 times, 11 more than the Wildcats' takeaways (5).